thecoolwinter/blog/Posts/2026-03-07-OpenBudget-DevLog-01/index.md

     There's a lot of 'budgeted' thrown around here, we'll remove those extra labels.

 -   **Large text**
     Some text here is too large, specifically the category names.
+Usually font sizes for lists are around 17pts, the v1 cells are much larger.
 We should have far more visual real estate by making those labels smaller.
-This also brings a little more unity with system table cells.
-Usually font sizes for lists are around 17pts, these are much much larger as it stands.
+This also brings a little more consistency with system table cells.
     <img src="./v1-home-cell.png" alt="Home Cell"  style="max-height:70px;" />

 -   **Navigation**
-    While I am a huge fan of this navigation scheme, four buttons on the top does not work well with large accessibility sizes.
+    While I am a huge fan of this navigation scheme, four buttons on the top does not work well with large accessibility text sizes.
 To fix this I'll be removing the 'Withdraw' and 'Deposit' buttons from this navigation area.
 I've been developing a new element that will replace these, which I'll go over in a future installment.
     <img src="./v1-nav.png" alt="Home Navigation" style="max-height:95px;" />

 ### What might we add?